Battles of the bands

 In this issue: Band competitions in Leicester; battles and other kinds of series.

-This article talks about what have become known as ‘Battle of the bands’ gigs.
+This article talks about what has become known as ‘Battle of the bands’ gigs.
 Essentially these are competitions that have been held, where several bands played at gigs in order to win prizes.
 Familiar enough to most gig-goers.
 But when did they exist?
 Who started them?
 Have they been successful?

 First – let’s see who invented the term.
 Originally it was a term invented to describe contests in which a group of bands competed for the title ‘best band.’
 The winner would have been chosen either by an audience vote or by a panel of judges.
 Some contests also based their scores on the number of fans brought to the gig by each band.
 Over the years many such events have been held in Leicester.
 Whilst many of them have been called ‘Battle of the bands’ some have been given other titles.
 The most famous was called ‘Original Bands Showcase’ (or OBS.)
-The promoter of the OBS was at pains to say that it was not a battle of the bands; it was as series of shows to put on the best bands in the city and yes, there was only one winner.
+The promoter of the OBS was at pains to say that it was not a battle of the bands; it was a series of shows to put on the best bands in the city and yes, there was only one winner.
 There were often runners-up.
 Winners of the OBS were

 Idle Empire, 2016